 - Visit the Paulin gothic monastery Kamensko and the gothic style church of Our Lady of The Snows, built in 1404.

-- Some events that should definitely not be missed include the Karlovac Beer Festival in August, which is the largest beer event in Croatia.
+- Some events that should definitely not be missed include the Karlovac Beer Festival in August, the largest beer event in Croatia.

 - Another event that you should consider is the Karlovac Birthday Ball, celebrating the exact date of the city’s birthday July 13, 1579.
 You will enjoy an abundance of fun festivities and activities.

-- Ethno Jazz Festival, another great event, which includes performers from Ireland, Macedonia, Slovenia, Croatia and Great Britain.
+- Ethno Jazz Festival, another great event, includes performers from Ireland, Macedonia, Slovenia, Croatia, and Great Britain.